University Health System, Inc.

-- Include you on the inpatient list for callers or visitors if you are admitted.1
+- Include you on the inpatient list for callers or visitors when admitted.

-- Let your clergy know if you have been admitted.1
+- Let your clergy know if you have been admitted.

 Other Permitted Uses and Disclosures of Health Care Information:

-There are limited times when we are permitted or required to disclose medical information without your signed permission.
-These situations are listed below:
+There are times when we are permitted or required to disclose medical information without signed permission.
+Some of these situations are: